JimLynchCodes/AngularJS-UGAT/README.md

 ## "Ultimate Guidebook for Automated Testing"

-A guide for leveraging acceptance, unit, and ui tests to build valuable software and increase developer accuracy, speed, confidence, and serenity.
+A guide for leveraging acceptance, unit, and ui/e2e tests to build valuable software and increase developer accuracy, speed, confidence, and serenity.

 ### For AngularJS 1.X Projects.